-Do you want to find long tail keyword with low difficulty score that you can quickly rank for?
+Do you want to find long tail keyword with a low difficulty score that you can quickly rank for?
 If your answer is yes.
 You need to use keysearch for your keyword brainstorming.
-In this guide I will focus on keysearch review.
+In this guide, I will focus on keysearch review.

-Keysearch is one of the cheapest keyword research in the market for just $17 a month.
-Online tools like semrush, ahrefs, moz also offer keyword research in their bundle but it is too expensive for new blogger and freelancer to use.
-It will cost you up to $100 a month to use this tools.
-Don’t get me wrong, if you have the money to buy this tools, you can go for it because it worth it.
+Keysearch is one of the cheapest keyword research for just $17 a month.
+Online tools like semrush, ahrefs and Moz also offer keyword research in their bundle, but it is too expensive for new bloggers and freelancers to use.
+It will cost you up to $100 a month to use these tools.
+Don’t get me wrong; if you have the money to buy these tools, you can go for it because it worth it.

-But for blogger and seo, we need a cheap and reliable tool for keyword brainstorming, this is why you should sign up with keysearch for a free month trial.
+Bloggers need a cheap and reliable tool for keyword brainstorming; this is why you should sign up with keysearch for a free month trial.

-1. Research about the keyword that you want to write about.
-This gives you a fairly accurate of the keyword difficulty score depending on the tools you use.
+- Research the keyword that you want to write about.
+This gives you a fairly accurate keyword difficulty score depending on the tools you use.

-2. Know your domain authority and domain rating.
-While domain authority is a metrics used by moz, domain rating is a metric by ahrefs.
+- Know your domain authority and domain rating.
+While Moz uses domain authority, domain rating is a metric by ahrefs.

-3. Target keyword with long tail keywords that is below your domain authority or domain rating.
+- Target keywords with long-tail keywords below your domain authority or domain rating.
 A blog with a domain authority of 25 can rank high in the search console for keywords difficulty less than 25.
 You can also target keywords difficulty competition between 25 – 35.
-This means that your content must be above the average in length and build high quality backlinks to your post.
+Your content must be above the average in length and build high-quality backlinks to your post.

-4 .
-Include your targeted keyword in your title.
-You can become creative by adding different word or phrases.
-Make sure that you title make sense to your reader to increase your click through rate because your readers are human and won’t click on title that does not have any meaning.
+- Include your targeted keyword in your title.
+You can become creative by adding different words or phrases.
+Make sure that your title makes sense to your reader to increase your click-through rate because your readers are human and won’t click on a title that does not have any meaning.

-5. Google robots search through your first 100 hundred words to determine what your blog post is all about.
-Include your keywords in the first 100 hundred word of your post.
+- Google robots search through your first 100 hundred words to determine what your blog post is all about.
+Include your keywords in the first 100 hundred words of your post.

-6. Place your keyword in your article, adding your keyword three to four times in your article body.
-This ensure that your article is indexed for your preferred keyword.
+- Place your keyword in your article, adding your keyword three to four times in your article body.
+This ensures that your article is indexed for your preferred keyword.

-7. Add your keyword in the image and alt text of your article.
-Google also rank image for keywords and you can get free organic traffic to your post.
+- Add your keyword in the image and alt text of your article.
+Google also rank image for keywords, and you can get free organic traffic to your post.

 Keysearch Review: How to Use keysearch for SEO

-Without seo, your blog won’t rank for high quality keywords, though you can get a few click once a blue moon, you will be loosing valuable traffic to your blog and revenue.
-To make your blog stand out from the rest, you need to use different online tools to maximize your time and effort.
-You can use free online tools to find long tail keywords but the keywords you find might be difficult for your blog to rank for.
+Without SEO, your blog won’t rank for high-quality keywords.
+Though you can get a few clicks once a blue moon, you will be losing valuable traffic to your blog and revenue.
+To make your blog stand out, you need to use different online tools to maximize your time and effort.
+You can use free online tools to find long-tail keywords, but the keywords you find might be difficult for your blog to rank for.

-This is why you need to use paid online tools, one of the cheapest online tools for your keyword research is Keysearch.
-This tools help you to find:
+You need to use paid online tools, one of the cheapest online tools for your keyword research is Keysearch.
+These tools help you to find:

 - Search volume of the keywords